tvergho/perceiver-ar-piano/README.md

 ## Organization

 For the best, final versions of each model's output, refer to the files within the `/samples/successes` directory.
 Individual samples from different iterations of each model can be found in the subfolders of the `/samples` directory.
 Where possible, the original "primer" MIDI file is included in the same folder as the generated output.
 MIDI samples were converted to `.mp3` files using VLC Media Player.
+A couple common primers used across models are included in the `/samples/primers` directory.

 ## Models